hnaki/Barretto_EDA_Spotify-2023/README.md

 ![image](https://github.com/user-attachments/assets/2db9c5ed-b963-491c-b85e-702aa909697a)

-January has the most released tracks, second is May, and August has the least number of track releases.
-Every start of the year, artists tend to release their new song tracks as a fresh start.
+January has the most released tracks that were streamed the most in 2023, second is May, and August has the least number of track releases.
+Every start of the year, artists tend to release their new song tracks as a fresh batch of tracks for the people to listen to.

 **Genre and Music Characteristics**